Trista-Begriff/Trista-Begriff/README.md

 - Hi, I’m Trista (She/Her).
-An MA Philosophy graduate specialising in formal logic, especially the logical analysis of natural language.
+An MA Philosophy graduate based in York, specialising in formal logic, especially the logical analysis of natural language.
 - I'm good at learning formal languages quickly, and at translating them into natural language and vice versa.
 - I have experience with python, and am always trying to learn more.
+- I'm currently looking for work as either a software engineer, software tester, or data analyst.

 <!---